j-nolan/erlang-fun/drum-challenge/README.md

 #### remove_trailing_zeroes/1
 Takes a list, return the list limited up to the first 0 found, not included.

+## Conclusion
+Both exercises in this first lab showed how useful were Erlang's built-in mecanisms to decode binary files based on a specified protocole.

 ## Ressources
 - [A copy of the Drum challenge](https://bitbucket.org/marco_m/mcs/src/5f1b2141a57c01c429a0d10cd1873cab3ce98e0a/docs/drum_Go_Challenge.md?at=default&fileviewer=file-view-default)